novth17/42-FunctionsLibrary/README.md

-# Libft – My Own C Standard Library
+# My Own C Standard Library
 Libft is a custom implementation of essential C library functions, built entirely from scratch.
 Fully implemented & memory-leak checked with Valgrind.